prembheemuni/backend/README.md

 Multer Notes :
     1. When using multer fields, the name should match with what ever name we are using it from postman/client, good practice is to make same name over postman/client , mullter field name and db field name.

 Postman :
     1. We can create collections for well defined structure for testing our apis, and we can share collections,
     2. We can create environments for URLs for staging and dev and prod and local testing.

+5. We can save mongoose object without providing all fields by passing validateBeforeSave flag to false.